codegrits/CodeGRITS/docs/data.md

 - `remark` could be `fileOpened`, `fileClosed`, `fileSelectionChanged`, `contentChanged | OldFile`, `contentChanged |
   NewFile`.
 - If the file is not a code file, i.e., the file extension is not in the ".java", ".cpp", ".c", ".py", ".rb", ".js", or ".md", `NotCodeFile | Fail` would be added to the remark.
-This is to prevent archiving data file with large size.
+This is to prevent archiving data files with large sizes.
-- If there are IO errors when archiving the file, `IOException | Fail` would be added to the remark.
+- If there are IO errors when archiving the file, `IOException | Fail` will be added to the remark.

 ---
 ### Actions